GusttavoHenrique/travel-route/README.md

 SCL,ORL,20
 ```

 After the command is being execute, a Docker container starts, and the application instance is ready.
-The input file is copied
-to the tmp directory (`/tmp/travel-route`) and the entire operation is performed using this copy file.
-When the application starts,
-the file copy is opened in gedit to display the new routes entered.

 ## Design of application
 The initial flow of the application opens two new execution flows for the REST (`controller.go`) and CLI (`handler.go`) requests.